 Using your teaspoon shape the filling into small balls and place them in the centre of the squares.

 Don't be tempted to use too much filling.

 Fold the dough in half to form a triangle over the filling.
 Gently press all the air out.
 This step is very important.
 If you don't do it your tortellini will break when you boil them.

 Take a triangle of tortellini and squish the filling upwards with your thumb or the end of a wooden spoon.
 Just a little bit.

-It will look kind of like the Flying Nun’s hat.
-I say that with all the confidence of someone who has never seen the show.
-But I’m sure you know what I mean.
+It will look kind of like the Flying Nun's hat.
+I say that with all the confidence of someone who has never seen the Flying Nun, but I'm sure you know what I mean.

 Stick the end of a wooden spoon into the tortellini and push the two ends around the spoon.

 Slip the tortellini off of the handle.

 You have a few more to go.

 - 4 ounces ground turkey can substitute chicken